ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

  - If equidispersion: $ Poisson(\lambda) $
  - If overdispersion: $ NegativeBinomial(r, p) $

-With underdispertion, the binomial distribution is used, which requires a fixed maximum count $ n $.
+With underdispersion, the binomial distribution is used, which requires a fixed maximum count $ n $.
 Here, we can use the maximum observed generation across all years as `n`, and the average generation divided by that maximum as the probability $ p $.
 This probability is calculated with $ p = \frac{\mu}{\sigma^2} $, where $\mu$ is the average generation for that grade and $\sigma^2$ is the variance of generation for that grade.
 This approach allows us to model the number of new students entering the system while accounting for the observed underdispersion in the historical data.

 With equidispersion, the Poisson distribution is used, which is appropriate for modeling count data where the mean and variance are approximately equal.
 The parameter $ \lambda $ represents the average number of new students generated over the historical period.